Tomihak01/Tomihak01/README.md

     - c#, unity and blender

 ## Introduction
-    -I am a student studying information and communication technology to become a game industry software developer.
+    -I am a student studying information and communication technology to become a game developer.

 ## Skills
     - Learning c#, Unity and Blender for game development.